2022 Track & Field Meet

 **NOTE: Weigh-ins will not be conducted for pole vault at the Masters' division.**

 The Nutmeg State Games will be offering a DISCOUNT Program for Track & Field Youth Programs entering 10 or more participants from one club.
-For further details on this offer please contact our office at (860) 788 7041 or nutmeg@csmg.org
+Teams must sign up at Athletic.net

 Hartford HealthCare Rehabilitation Network (HHCRN) is the official medical partner for the Nutmeg State Games & CT Masters Games.
 HHCRN professional medical staff will be onsite at our various sport venues to provide exceptionally medical care for our participants.